SrVladyslav/symfony_crud_poc_backend/README.md

 1. Visit the [PHP official website](https://www.php.net/downloads) and download the latest stable Thread Safe PHP version.

-2. Windows: Create a new folder `C:\php` and extract the downloaded PHP archive there.
+2. Windows: Create a new folder `C:\php` and extract the downloaded PHP files there.

 ### 2. Install Composer, which is used to install PHP packages.